qouteall/qouteall-blog/Cognitive-biases.md

 >
 > As with a crumbling sand pile, it would be foolish to attribute the collapse of a fragile bridge to the last truck that crossed it, and even more foolish to try to predict in advance which truck might bring it down. ...
 >
-> Obama’s mistake illustrates the illusion of local causal chains—that is, confusing catalysts for causes and assuming that one can know which catalyst will produce which effect.
+> Obama’s mistake illustrates the illusion of local causal chains\-that is, confusing catalysts for causes and assuming that one can know which catalyst will produce which effect.
 >
-> —  The Black Swan of Cairo; How Suppressing Volatility Makes the World Less Predictable and More Dangerous
+> \-  The Black Swan of Cairo; How Suppressing Volatility Makes the World Less Predictable and More Dangerous

 ### Scarcity heuristic

 People tend to value scarce things even they are not actually valuable and undervalue good things that are abundant.

 Examples:

 - When an online learning material is always there, people have no pressure to learn and often just bookmark it.
 - A thing that's sold in a time-limited or amount-limited way is deemed to be valuable.
 - Restrict buying something make people buy it more eagerly even when they don't need that thing.
 Same as restricting some information may increase people's perceived value of that information.